-Day 2 - Seward Exit Glacier Naturalist Hike
+Day 2 - Train to Seward, Exit Glacier Naturalist Hike

 - Sturdy hiking shoes - You'll need good tread with enough foot and ankle support to keep you steady on uneven terrain.
 Be sure to break them in before you land in Alaska.

 - Small day pack - With water and snacks.

 - Rain jacket - Bring a lightweight, packable rain jacket with a hood.
 You want something that fits comfortably over your warm layers.
 You'll likely wear this jacket throughout your Alaska trip.

 Day 3 - Kenai Fjords Glacier & Wildlife Cruise